Beef and Guinness Stew with Cabbage

 Instructions

-- In a bowl or zip top bag, toss beef with 2 tsp salt, 1 tsp pepper, and 2 tbsp flour.2 pounds beef stew meat, 2 tbsp flour, 2 ½ tsp salt, plus more if needed, 1 tsp pepper
+- In a bowl or zip top bag, toss beef with 1 ½ tsp salt, 1 tsp pepper, and 2 tbsp flour.2 pounds beef stew meat, 2 tbsp flour, 1.5 tsp salt, plus more if needed

 - Add the meat back to the pot and then deglaze with the Guinness beer and beef broth.4 cups beef broth, 1 cup Guinness beer

 - Add the herbs, brown sugar, Worcestershire, and potatoes and cover the pot.
+Cook for 1 hour.
 Note: cooking the potatoes this way will cause them to thicken the stew a little.
-If you’d rather have your potatoes less done, you can add them to the stew with the cabbage.1 tbsp Worcestershire sauce, 1 tbsp brown sugar, Few thyme sprigs, 2 bay leaves, 5 large Yukon gold potatoes
+If you’d rather have your potatoes less done, you can add them to the stew with the cabbage.1 tbsp Worcestershire sauce, 1 tbsp brown sugar, Few thyme sprigs, 2 bay leaves, 4 large Yukon gold potatoes

 - Garnish the stew with fresh parsley and serve with crusty bread, if desired.Chopped parsley